adamzman/NodeRed_Niagara_Obix_Node/Watcher/README.md

 ## Niagara Obix Watcher Node
-Watches several points and returns an array which includes all the points that changed since the last pull
+Watches several points and returns an array which includes all the points that changed since the last pull. **Can only read the 'out' value of a control point**

 - **Poll Rate** - The interval at which points are returned.
 Must be between 1 - 30 seconds.
 - **Search Paths** - Searches through the list of paths that are configured below.